 Designer of utility glass at the „Violetta” Crystal Glassworks in Stronie Śląskie – created designs for soda glasses as well as patterns and lead glass engraving, 1963–1967.
 Designer, and later head of the Design Department at the „Zawiercie” Glassworks, 1967–1995.

 Winner of the main prize in the national competition for designs of household glass decorations, Warsaw, 1969.
 He participated in many collective exhibitions in Poland and abroad.
-His works are in museum and private collections, including: the National Museum in Wrocław, the National Museum in Kraków, the Schoen palace Musuem in Sosnowiec, the Museum in Gliwice, and the Copper Museum in Legnica.
+His works are in museum and private collections, including: the National Museum in Wrocław, the National Museum in Kraków, the Schoen Palace Museum in Sosnowiec, the Museum in Gliwice, and the Copper Museum in Legnica.